Project Director: Robin Brumfield (brumfiel@njaes.rutgers.edu)

 Award Amount: $39,128

-This project provides risk management education that advanced-beginning Maine farmers who have been in business for 5 -15 years have expressed a need for.
+This project provided risk management education that advanced-beginning Maine farmers (those who

 4. So You Want to Own Rural Land: Maryland Ag Land Legal Project